tvsk-bin/Festimix/README.md

 Fast reaction mixing UI for festivals.

-This project started as a heavily modified fork/rewrite of an older MIT-licensed project by Carter Roeser.
-Large parts of the system were rewritten and extended.
+This project started as a user interface add-on to an older MIT-licensed project by Carter Roeser. as it evolved large parts of the original system were rewritten and extended.

 Copyright (c) 2026 Viktor Tatai